HasnatKhan010/computer-vision-projects/README.md

-# Computer Vision Projects (PyTorch)
+# Computer Vision Projects (TensorFlow)

-This repository contains my learning and practice work in Computer Vision using PyTorch.
+This repository contains my learning and practice work in Computer Vision using TensorFlow and Keras.

 The goal is to build strong fundamentals in deep learning by implementing different image classification models step by step.